felipefeltrin/magnifinance_school/README.md

   - Run the project in Visual Studio by opening MagnifinanceSchool.sln found in /frontend

-  **WARNING: TO BE ABLE TO RUN THE PROJECT VIA BASH, EITHER msbuild OR devenv MUST BE IN YOUR PATH VARIABLE**
+  **WARNING: IN ORDER TO ABOID BUILD PROBLEMAS, EITHER msbuild OR devenv MUST BE IN YOUR PATH VARIABLE
+  IF NEITHER IS IN YOUR PATH, THE PROJECT MAY RUN, BUT YOU MAY FIND ISSUES ON IT DUE TO IT NOT BUILDING PROPERLY**

   *Via bash*